Terry Braunstein (artist): Recognition

 In 1985, Braunstein was awarded a Visual Artist Fellowship by the National Endowment for the Arts.
 In 1999, and in 2012, she was awarded fellowships by the City of Long Beach.
 She was invited to Saratoga Springs, New York, for artist's residencies at Yaddo in 1997, 1999, 2003, and 2005.
 She was the recipient of the National Book Award of the Library Fellows of the National Museum of Women in the Arts for 1994.
 The resulting work, A Tale from the Fire, was published in April 1995.
 Terry Braunstein was the recipient of an Open Channels video grant from the Long Beach Museum of Art in 1992.
 In 2008, she was awarded an ARC Durfee Grant.
+In 2018, Braunstein was awarded a C.O.L.A.
+(City of Los Angeles) Individual Artists Fellowship.

 Public art

 Terry Braunstein's first public art commission was for a Los Angeles Metro-Rail Blue Line station at Anaheim Street.
-During the following 10 years she was awarded a commission to create a major memorial to the Navy presence in Long Beach; porcelain panels for the elevators of L.B.
+During the following 10 years, she was awarded a commission to create a major memorial to the Navy presence in Long Beach; porcelain panels for the elevators of L.B.
 City Hall; a tile mosaic street improvement project in downtown Long Beach; and a 10 ft high book, made of Byzantine mosaic, stainless steel and glass for the City of Cerritos.
 She was commissioned to create two photo-installations for the Los Angeles County Museum of Art's "Windows on Wilshire" series, curated by Howard Fox.
 In 2007 she completed mosaics and colored windows for the Sun Valley Health Center through the Los Angeles County Arts Commission, and projects for the L.B.
 Transit at six different bus stations, a North Long Beach Entryway mosaic for the Redevelopment Agency of Long Beach, and assisted Councilwoman Gerrie Schipske with art enhancements for Rosie the Riveter Park.

-In 2013, she collaborated with choreographer Cyrus Parker-Jeannette and animator David Familian to create an installation-sculpture (10 ft high bookwork) titled Who is She? for a dance performance that was part of an NEA-funded project, A-Lot, through the Arts Council of Long Beach to bring art to underserved communities.
+In 2013, Braunstein collaborated with choreographer Cyrus Parker-Jeannette and animator David Familian to create an installation-sculpture (10 ft high bookwork) titled Who is She? for a dance performance that was part of an NEA-funded project, A-Lot, through the Arts Council of Long Beach to bring art to underserved communities.